 Sites located in regions with permafrost are unique in that the stable, freezing temperatures create the perfect condition for preservation.
-But as the permafrost and underlying ice melts, the cultural belongings — and associated knowledge — begin to rapidly decompose while the melt creates the potential for large areas of sites to collapse.
+But as the permafrost and underlying ice melt, the cultural belongings — and associated knowledge — begin to rapidly decompose while the melt creates the potential for large areas of sites to collapse.

-In Washington, Oregon, and California, sites are not only being impacted by coastal erosion and rising sea levels, the increase in large, catastrophic fires is also creating significant dangers for tribal and other heritage.
-While belongings and features may be buried below ground, a large fire event destroys evidence contained in the dirt itself: traces of past plants, records of past soil temperature and other information is also destroyed, thus eliminating key lines of evidence we can use to better understand what a place and its environment looked like from the deep past to recent memory.
+In Washington, Oregon, and California, sites are not only being impacted by coastal erosion, and rising sea levels, the increase in large, catastrophic fires is also creating significant dangers for tribal and other heritage.
+While belongings and features may be buried below ground, a large fire event destroys evidence contained in the dirt itself: traces of past plants, records of past soil temperature, and other information is also destroyed, thus eliminating key lines of evidence we can use to understand better what a place and its environment looked like from the deep past to recent memory.

 While we may use techniques such as full-scale excavation of ancestral places as a strategy to preserve cultural belongings that are eroding out of coastal sites or threatened by inundation or the thawing of permafrost, this comes at a steep cost: physical destruction of an ancestral place and the removal of belongings from their intended resting places.
-In some cases a tribal nation may not prefer to use this approach as the active disturbance of ancestral places.
+In some cases, a tribal nation may not prefer to use this approach as the active disturbance of ancestral places.
 Alternative strategies such as capping a site with materials designed to delay erosion may be preferred.

 Jørgen Hollesen, senior researcher at the National Museum of Denmark: